mlflow/mlflow-export-import/tests/databricks/README.md

 ## Overview

-* Databricks tests check that [Databricks export-import notebooks](../../databricks_notebooks/README.md) execute properly.
+* Databricks tests that check that [Databricks export-import notebooks](../../databricks_notebooks/README.md) execute properly.
-* Launches Databricks jobs that invoke a Databricks notebook.
+* For each test launches a Databricks job that invoke a Databricks notebook.
-* Currently these tests are a subset of the OSS tests.
-The main purpose is to ensure that the notebooks run correctly.
+* Currently these tests are a subset of the fine-grained OSS tests.
+The main purpose is to ensure that the notebooks run without errors. i
-* Unlike the OSS tests which uses two source and destination tracking servers, the Databricks tests use one tracking server (workspace).
+* Unlike the OSS tests which use two source and destination tracking servers, the Databricks tests use one tracking server (workspace).
 Imported object have `_imported` added to the end of their name.
 Using a source and destination workspaces is a TODO.

 ## Setup